 When you visit

 After five decades at its 1764 Broadway location, the congregation had grown too large for its home.
 As preparations were made for renovation, another option appeared.
 Our Savior's Lutheran Church in South Salem had also outgrown its facilities and was moving.
 That property was purchased.
 On September 17, 2006, the members of Temple Beth Sholom, with the participation of the Salem community, marched the Torahs 5.2 miles to their new home.
 The former temple property has been designated as a Local Landmark.
 In May (2010), the building was sold to Joslin's American Ballet Academy for a dance/performing arts center.
+This building has recently been designated by the City as a Local Landmark.

 - A January flood in West Salem closes the vehicle bridge at Center Street.
 The railroad bridge is pressed into passenger service to rescue residents.
 After the emergency, it was discovered the trestle was heavily damaged and could have washed out with the weight of the trains.